AC Saver (Summer Saver)

 How it Works

-After you sign up, we install a AC Saver device on your central air conditioning unit at no cost.
-On select summer days, when electricity is at its peak, we activate the AC Saver device to cycle your central air conditioner "on and off" for a period of two to four hours.
+After you sign up, we install a device on your central air conditioning unit at no cost.
+On select hot days, when conservation is needed, we activate the device to cycle your central air conditioner "on and off" for a period of two to four hours.

 Choose from Two Options